 are employed at the department.

-Within the Vienna University of Technology, IFIP is one of the most active
+Within TU Wien, IFIP is one of the most active

 divisions in terms of commissioned research.
 In the course of the years some